risingravikanth/spured_stackblitz/README.md

 Introduction
 ============
+Noticer is platform which is highly recomended for collages & students to interact with each other.

 This project was generated with **[Angular CLI](https://cli.angular.io/)** version 6.0.8.
 Based on **[Bootstrap 4](https://getbootstrap.com/)** framework.
 Highly customizable and easy to use.
 Fits many screen resolutions from small mobile devices to large desktops.
 Check out the live preview now and see for yourself.